mohnish201/Go-Decor/README.md

 <img src="./images/GO DECOR (1).gif" height="100" width="180">

- <b>Bed Bath & Beyond</b> is a popular retail store in the United States that offers a wide range of products for the home, including bedding, bath essentials, kitchen appliances, home decor, and more.
+ <b>Go Decor</b> is a popular retail store in the United States that offers a wide range of products for the home, including bedding, bath essentials, kitchen appliances, home decor, and more.
 The Bed Bath & Beyond website provides customers with a convenient and seamless online shopping experience.

  **Deployed Link** - **https://dainty-faloodeh-a781a1.netlify.app**